 “[certain vehicles] that are exposed to severe environmental conditions including high ambient temperature and humidity, the material used in the dashboard surface may deteriorate over time.
 If there is prolonged exposure and deterioration, the dashboard could develop a sticky surface.”

-The extended coverage is only for certain vehicles:
+The extended coverage is only for certain models:

 - 2009-2013 Mazda6 vehicles built between February 4, 2008 through August 24, 2012.